gb-22/tdf_api_challenge/README.md

 - `aws-sam cli` is installed

 ## Overview
-This application deploys infrastructure required to ingest data from an API that provides hourly weather for Galway, Ireland, for the next 7 days, and writes the data to S3.
+This application deploys infrastructure required to ingest data from an API that provides hourly weather, (temperature only)  for Galway, Ireland, for the next 7 days, and writes the data to S3.

 API Documentation: https://open-meteo.com/en/docs
+Extra weather variables can be added here: https://open-meteo.com/en/docs Timezone is UTC

 This API was chosen as it doesn't require authentication - making it easier for anyone to run this application.
 See below for more information on this